erroronline1/caro/readme.md

 [Content](#content)

 # API documentation
-All REST-api endpoint queries are returned as json routed by ./js/api.js and supposed to be processed/rendered primarily either by the clients Assemble-class or Toast-class.
+All REST-api endpoint queries are returned as json routed by ./js/api.js and supposed to be processed/rendered primarily either by the clients Assemble-class, Compose-class, Dialog-class or Toast-class.
 Backend handles permissions and valid sessions.
 Returns 401 Unauthorized if not logged in.
-Response properties are *body*, *form*, *status* and *msg* most of the time.
+Response properties are
+* *render* (for assemble or toast)
+* *title* (dynamic page title updates)
+* *user* (user settings on login/reload)
+* *data* (filtered ids, record imports)
+* *response* (state messages, message type, affected ids, redirect path params, names)
+* *log* (csv-filter log)
+* *links* (csv-filter result file)

 All form data for POST and PUT require either the provided input fields as previously created from GET fetches (./js/assemble.js), the JS _client-methods (./js/utility.js) or JS compose_helper-methods (./js/compose.js).
 Processing is regularily dependent on specific names.